 Also, track your competition.
 When you’re tracking keywords, keep an eye on the keywords your competition is using.
 Stay ahead of them by producing strong content that sets yours apart from theirs.

-Your keyword ranking answers will lie within using some of the tools mention below.
-They can make keyword tracking dead-simple.
+Your keyword ranking answers will lie within using some of the tools mentioned below.
+They can make keyword tracking dead simple.

 So here are four SEO keyword ranking tools that you’re going to want to take advantage of.

 1) SEMrush (Limited Free Plan.
 Paid for Full Service)

 SEMRush calls its keyword tracking “Position Tracking”.
 Their tool allows you to track your website’s ranking for target keywords in the Google top 100 organic and paid results.
 You can receive daily updated data showing how your optimization efforts help your keyword rankings progress over time.

 You can also track your competitors’ keyword rankings using a side-by-side comparison of your rankings versus others and highlights the keywords you need to focus on.

 Ahrefs is more than just a keyword ranking tool.
 But, if that’s all you need, its keyword rank checker tool allows you to see your keyword rankings as well as any website of your competitors.
 They also break down desktop and mobile rankings for your target keywords.

 If you’re looking for a “simple” way to track your real estate keyword rankings, SmallSEOTools rank checker might be for you.
 As you can see from the image above, you can check your rankings based on the keywords for your choice.
 You can toggle between desktop, tablet, and mobile devices and download your rankings in spreadsheet format.

 4) Carrot Keyword Ranking Tracker (For Carrot Members)